sopel/botocross/README.md

 * The `validate-credentials` script provides a convenience method to both validate the AWS credentials and display respective account/user information, which helps when juggling multiple AWS accounts.

+# License

+Licensed under the Apache License, Version 2.0, see LICENSE for details.